 Nevertheless, because the Mass offers such precious gifts, provides the nourishment of great graces, and unites us as a Church, we do indeed have a sacred obligation to attend Mass.
 Remember that the Third Commandment stated, “Keep Holy the Sabbath.”
 For the Jewish people, the Old Testament Sabbath was on Saturday, marking the “day of rest” after creation.
 For Christians, we have always kept holy Sunday, the day of the resurrection.
 Just as creation unfolded on the first day of the week with God commanding, “Let there be light,” Our Lord, the Light who came to shatter the darkness of sin and death, rose from the dead on that first day marking the new creation.

 Given how precious the Mass is plus the Old Testament precedent which was rightly adapted by the Church, the Code of Canon Law (no. 1246) proscribes, “Sunday is the day on which the paschal mystery is celebrated in light of the apostolic tradition and is to be observed as the foremost holy day of obligation in the universal Church.”
 Moreover, “On Sundays and other holy days of obligation, the faithful are bound to participate in the Mass” (no. 1247).
 Therefore, the Catechism teaches, “Those who deliberately fail in this obligation commit grave sin” (no. 2181), and grave sin is indeed mortal sin.
-Our Holy Father, Pope John Paul II, repeated this precept in his apostolic letter Dies Domini (Observing and Celebrating the Day of the Lord, no. 47, 1998) and again in his encyclical Ecclesia de Eucharistia (On the Eucharist in Its Relationship to the Church, no. 41, 2003): “The faithful have the obligation to attend Mass, unless they are seriously impeded.”
+Pope John Paul II, repeated this precept in his apostolic letter Dies Domini (Observing and Celebrating the Day of the Lord, no. 47, 1998) and again in his encyclical Ecclesia de Eucharistia (On the Eucharist in Its Relationship to the Church, no. 41, 2003): “The faithful have the obligation to attend Mass, unless they are seriously impeded.”

 Of course, serious circumstances arise which excuse a person from attending Mass, such as if a person is sick, has to deal with an emergency, or cannot find a Mass to attend without real burden.
 A pastor may also dispense a person from the obligation of attending Mass for serious reason.
 For instance, no one, including Our Lord, expects a person to attend Mass who is so sick he can not physically attend Mass or may pose a threat to the health of others; there is no virtue in further hurting one’s own health plus infecting everyone else in the church.
 Or, in the case of a blizzard, like this February, a person must prudently judge whether he can safely travel to attend Mass without seriously risking his own life and the lives of the others.
 When such serious circumstances arise which prevent a person from attending Mass, he should definitely take time to pray, read the prayers and readings of the Mass in the Missal, or watch the Mass on television and at least participate in spirit.
 Keep in mind when such serious circumstances arise, a person does not commit mortal sin for missing Mass.